wwPDB/protein-modification-extension/Protein_modifications.md

 - category

-The items ref_pcm_id and ref_comp_id enable the precise identification of the protein modification that is described in more detail within the CCD definition.
+The items ref_pcm_id and ref_comp_id enable the precise identification of the PCM that is described in more detail within the CCD definition.

 For example, the myristoylation in the example 2K4H above.
 These values are: